meetings/developer-docs/affiliate-installation/README.md

 For now registration is done manually by emailing to antti@meetin.gs.
 You should also let us know your token-to-email -endpoint url (see next step).

 ### 2. Create an token-to-email exhcange endpoint
-We do not want you to have to expose user emails on your pages, so we require you to create an token-to-email exchange endpoint that we will use to retrieve use emails.
+We do not want you to have to expose user emails on your pages, so we require you to create an token-to-email exchange endpoint that we will use to retrieve user emails.
 The endpoint shoud work in the following way.

 ##### Request
     GET https://yoursite.com/secret_token_to_email_url/?token=TOKEN&checksum=CHECKSUM